lnnrtwttkhn/bibliography/README.md

 ## Description

-This repository contains my entire bibliography.
+This repository contains my entire bibliography in a `.bib` file and several `.sty` files that I use to customize my LaTeX manuscripts.
+The bibliography mostly spans publications in cognitive and computational neuroscience, psychology and statistics.

 ## Overview